 The NWT Human Rights Act protects the equality human rights of everyone in the Northwest Territories.
-The Act also provides a resolution process which allows people to solve human rights issues.
+The Act also provides a resolution process which allows people to resolve human rights issues.

 Individuals and organizations may ask questions or request information regarding their rights and responsibilities under the NWT Human Rights Act.
 Inquiries to the Commission are confidential.
-You can reach us by phone, email, fax, or in person.
+We can be reached by phone, email, fax, or in person.
 We are here to offer information and resources to help resolve human rights issues.
-We may ask you to provide additional information to clarify the issues.

 Filing a Complaint

-During this stage of the process, a Human Rights Officer gathers information about the complaint.
-The Officer may talk to anyone who may have information about a complaint.
-The Officer may also request and examine documents and records that might be relevant to the complaint.
-This information is used to create an assessment letter.
+During the investigation process, a Human Rights Officer who has not been part of the dispute resolution gathers information about the complaint.
+The officer may talk to anyone who may have information about a complaint.
+The officer may also request and examine documents and records that might be relevant to the complaint.
+This information is used to create an investigation report.

-An assessment letter summarizes the information submitted by the parties and gathered by the Officer.
+An investigation report summarizes the information submitted by the parties and gathered by the officer.
 This information is not tested.
 This means that the information provided by the parties and the witnesses is taken at face value.
-The assessment letter analyzes the complaint information in relation to the NWT Human Rights Act and any relevant case law.
-An assessment letter provides a recommendation to the Director to either dismiss the complaint or to refer the case to a hearing.
-All parties have an opportunity to respond to the assessment letter before the complaint is given to the Director for a decision.
+The investigation report analyzes the complaint information in relation to the NWT Human Rights Act and any relevant case law.

-After reading the assessment letter, the responses to the assessment letter, and the relevant information on the complaint file, the Director makes a decision on whether to dismiss the complaint or refer the complaint to the Adjudication Panel for a hearing.
+After reviewing the investigation report, the Executive Director’s recommendation, and the responses of the parties to the investigation report, the Commission decides whether to dismiss the complaint or refer the complaint to the Adjudication Panel for a hearing.

-Parties are notified of the Director’s decision in writing.
-The Director’s decisions to dismiss a complaint may be appealed to the Adjudication Panel.
+The complainant and respondent are notified of the Commission’s decision in writing.
+The Commission’s decision to dismiss a complaint may be appealed to the Adjudication Panel.

 Hearings are conducted by the NWT Human Rights Adjudication Panel.
 A hearing allows all parties the opportunity to present their case to an Adjudicator in an open and fair manner.

-The Adjudicator will hear both sides of the issue and will make a decision about whether the complaint has merit and what the remedy will be.
+The Adjudicator will hear both sides of the issue and will decide whether the complaint has merit and, if so, what the remedy will be.

-The Adjudication Panel is separate from the Director’s office.
+The Adjudication Panel is separate from the Commission.
 Information about the Panel and the hearing process can be found on the Panel’s website.

 This post is also available in: French